QuirrelForU/SFUAlgh5_Maze_Gen_Solve/readme.md

 # Maze Generator and Solver

-A command-line interface (CLI) module for interacting with the Maze class, allowing you to generate mazes, solve them, import from files/images (png or txt), export to files/images, and create GIFs for maze generation and solving.
+A command-line interface (CLI) module for interacting with the Maze class, allowing you to generate mazes via Eller's algorithm, solve them via Best first search algorithm, import from files/images (png or txt), export to files/images, and create GIFs for maze generation and solving.

 ## Examples of Usage: